Freed-Hardeman Alumni, Friends and Students to Celebrate Homecoming Nov. 11-13

 Brewer Sports Center is likely to be near capacity when the Lady Lion Basketball hosts Blue Mountain at 2 p.m. and Lion Basketball takes on LSU-Alexandria at 4 p.m. on Smith-Kirk Court.
 The 2021-22 Lady Lion Softball team will be honored for their historic postseason run last spring to the NAIA Women’s World Series, where they finished in the top four in the country.

 The Athletic Hall of Fame induction ceremony will be in Brewer Sports Center Auxiliary Gym at 6 p.m.
 Saturday, Nov.
 12. This year’s class includes Grace Alonso de Armiño (Women's Basketball 2011-2015), Orlando Bass (Men's Basketball 2011-2016), Brandon Guske (Baseball 2014-2017) and Distinguished Service Award winner Martha Lewis (presented posthumously).
 Tickets for the games and the Hall of Fame are available at GoFHULions.com.

 Saturday, Nov.
 12, will conclude with congregational singing in Chapel Hall at 7:30 p.m.

-The day’s events will conclude with congregational singing in Chapel Hall at 7:30pm.
 Homecoming week will close Sunday morning, Nov.
-7, with a worship service at 9:00am in Loyd Auditorium.
+13, with a worship service at 9 a.m. in Loyd Auditorium.
 FHU President David R. Shannon will speak.

-Tickets to intercollegiate athletic events, including the FHU Sports Hall of Fame dinner, may be purchased at GoFHULions.com.
+A complete schedule of Homecoming events is available at fhu.edu/homecoming.
+Tickets to intercollegiate athletic events, including the Sports Hall of Fame dinner, may be purchased at GoFHULions.com.
 Other Homecoming event tickets are available at FHUTickets.com.

 158 East Main Street